Tanner Fritz: Professional

 Fritz ended his collegiate career by signing with the Missouri Mavericks of the ECHL for the 2015–16 season.
 However, he tried out for the Bridgeport Sound Tigers of the American Hockey League (AHL) during the 2015–16 season, and made the team.
 In 43 games for the Mavericks, Fritz scored ten goals and 33 points.
 In 19 games for the Sound Tigers, he had two goals and 12 points.

 Fritz returned exclusively to the Sound Tigers for the 2016-17 season.
 He upped his previous season's totals by scoring 19 goals and 23 assists in 63 games.
 On March 29, 2017, Fritz signed a one-year, two-way contract with the Sound Tigers' National Hockey League (NHL) affiliate, the New York Islanders.
 The contract was set to begin in the 2017-18 season.
 The Islanders recalled Fritz for the first time on January 1, 2018. and he recorded his first NHL goal on February 19 against the Minnesota Wild.

 On May 31, 2019, the Islanders re-signed Fritz to a two-year contract extension.

 Following his sixth season within the Islanders organization, Fritz left as a free agent and on September 15, 2021, was signed a one-year contract with the Hartford Wolf Pack of the AHL, the primary affiliate of the New York Rangers.

+Following two successful seasons with the Wolf Pack, Fritz opted to return to the Islanders organization as a free agent, signing a one-year AHL deal with Bridgeport on September 5, 2023.
+In the 2023-24 season, Fritz made 20 regular season appearances with Bridgeport, posting 1 goal and 7 points, before he opted to be released from his contract and sign his first contract abroad in agreeing to a two-year deal with HC Dinamo Minsk of the Kontinental Hockey League (KHL) on December 28, 2023.
+Fritz played out the season with Dinamo, registering 10 points through 17 regular season games, and adding 1 assist through 6 playoff appearances.

+On August 7, 2024, Fritz was mutually released from the remaining year of his contract in Belarus with Minsk to become a free agent.